Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Treatment Effect Subset Scanning

 \section{Treatment Effect Subset Scanning}

-Treatment Effect Subset Scan (TESS) is a novel framework for identifying subpopulations in a randomized experiment which experience treatment effects--i.e., changes in quantiles of their outcome distribution--built atop the framework for distributional causal inference established in \S\ref{sec:causal_framework}, with the divergence estimand of interest described in \S\ref{sec:nate}.
+Treatment Effect Subset Scan (TESS) is a novel framework for identifying subpopulations in a randomized experiment which experience treatment effects, built atop the heterogeneous quantile treatment effect test statistic established in~\eqref{eq:BJ-teststat}.
 Unlike previous methods, TESS structures the challenge of treatment effect identification as an anomalous pattern detection problem--where the objective is to identify patterns of systematic deviations away from expectation--which is then solved by scanning over subpopulations.
 TESS therefore searches for subsets of values of each attribute for which the distributions of outcomes in the treatment groups are systematically anomalous, i.e., significantly different from their expectation as derived from the control group.
-More precisely, we define a real-valued outcome of interest $Y$ and a set of discrete covariates $X = (X^{1}, \ldots, X^{d}$), where each $X^{j}$ can take on a vector of values $V^{j}=\{v^{j}_{m}\}_{m = 1...|V^j|}$\added[id=EM, remark=Help with notation for set of values for mode $V^j$; subset of that set $v^j$; and elements of that set $v^j_m$.
-Are things clear?].
-Therefore, we define the arity of covariate $X^{j}$ as $|V^{j}|$, the cardinality of $V^j$, and note that any covariate profile $x$, a realization of $X$, follows $x \in \{V^1 \times \ldots \times V^d\}$.
-We then define a dataset (as in \S\ref{sec:causal_framework}) as a sample $\mathcal{N}$ composed of $n$ records (units) $\{R_{1}, \ldots, R_{n}\}$, randomly drawn from population $\mathcal{P}$, where each 3-tuple $R_{i} = (Y_i, X_i, W_i)$ is described by an observed potential outcome $Y_i = Y^{\text{obs}}_i$, covariates $X_i$, and an indicator variable $W_i$, which indicates if the unit was randomly assigned to the treatment condition; see Table~\ref{table:example_data} for a demonstrative example.
-We define the subpopulations $S$ under consideration to be $S = \{v^1 \times \ldots \times v^d\}$, where $v^j \subseteq V^j$.
-We wish to find the most anomalous subset
+More precisely, we define a real-valued outcome of interest $Y$ and a set of discrete covariates $X = (X^{1}, \ldots, X^{d}$), where each $X^{j}$ can take on a vector of values $V^{j}=\{v^{j}_{m}\}_{m = 1...|V^j|}$.
+We note that continuous covariates can be discretized into categories, using the observed covariate distribution or domain knowledge.\footnote{An extension could include considering the intervals of the continuous covariate created by each of its unique split points (realized values) in the data; this is similar to how tree-based methods determine discrete splits on continuous variables.} With continuous and discrete covariates, the distribution and quantile functions are well-defined and unique for all levels $\alpha\in (0, 1)$ when the outcome $Y$ is real-valued.
+We define the arity of covariate $X^{j}$ as $|V^{j}|$ (i.e., the cardinality of $V^j$) and note that for any covariate profile $x$ (i.e., a realization of $X$) it follows that $x \in V^1 \times \ldots \times V^d$.
+We then define a dataset as a sample $\mathcal{N}$ composed of $n$ records (units) $\{R_{1}, \ldots, R_{n}\}$, drawn independently and identically distributed from population $\mathcal{P}$.
+Each 3-tuple $R_{i} = (Y^{\text{obs}}_i, X_i, W_i)$ is described by an observed potential outcome $Y^{\text{obs}}_i = Y_i(W_i)$, covariates $X_i$, and an indicator variable $W_i$, which indicates if the unit was randomly assigned to the treatment condition; see Table~\ref{table:example_data} for a demonstrative example.
+We define the subpopulations $S$ under consideration to be $S = v^1 \times \ldots \times v^d$, where $v^j \subseteq V^j$.
+Therefore, we consider subsets $S$ representing \emph{subspaces} of the attribute space, i.e., the Cartesian product of a subset of values for each attribute.
+This is important because the treatment of interest may affect multiple values, e.g., African-Americans \textit{or} Hispanics who live in New York \textit{or} Pennsylvania.
+Finally, we wish to find the most anomalous subset